What was life like during the Iron Age?

 A typical day for an Iron Age warrior

 The same clothes as everyone else wore would be put on but with the addition of a leather shirt or helmet for protection.
 Iron Age warriors often didn’t wear any armor at all and the Celts often fought completely naked except for their boots.
-This is the kind of job were nothing happens for a long time and then everything comes at once, making it either really boring or life threatening.
+This is the kind of job where nothing happens for a long time and then everything comes at once, making it either really boring or life threatening.
 From the Iron Age until the late medieval age people actually had fighting seasons which ran from spring until late summer.
-Fighting in the winter wasn’t practical and required an army to be moved in freezing temperatures with no wild food and hibernating animals hidden away, making it way to risky to move so many people with nothing but grain to eat in such low temperatures.
+Fighting in the winter wasn’t practical and required an army to be moved in freezing temperatures with no wild food and hibernating animals hidden away, making it way too risky to move so many people with nothing but grain to eat in such low temperatures.

 Hunter